 Big dreams – how it all began

 Monetary integration creates a certain logic and associated irresistible pressure for political integration.
 But the politics of Europe and the world since 1992 militated against political integration.
 Without it, the unreadiness of the EU for a common currency back in 1999 was an accident waiting to happen.
 Some economists did predict this.
-For example it had been predicted by economist Martin Feldsted two years before in an article in Foreign Affairs magazine: “In the beginning there would be important disagreements among the EMU member countries about the goals and methods of monetary policy.
-These would be exacerbated whenever the business cycle raised unemployment in a particular country or group of countries.
-These economic disagreements could contribute to a more general distrust among the European nations”.
+For instance, it had been predicted by economist Martin Feldsted two years before in an article in Foreign Affairs magazine:

 The Euro duly imploded as 2008 turned into 2009 when Greece, Spain, Portugal, Cyprus, Italy and Ireland were almost destroyed economically as part of the price for being parts of the Eurozone.
 The impetus for the debt crisis within the Eurozone was the banking crisis in the US in 2007/2008 – 2009.
 It affected the global economy, and European countries were not exceptions.
 Greece, previously so desperate to become the twelfth member of the Eurozone, has suffered the most.
 Its fraudulent entry, lack of fiscal reforms and unsustainable budget deficits made its debt so large that it exceeded the size of its whole economy.
 As the banking systems within the Eurozone had become much larger and mightier than their host economies, the Greek government was in practice unable to rescue national banks or to pay debts without the assistance of the European Central Bank, International Monetary Fund or the EU.
 Austerity measures were introduced, leading to national protests, riots and anti-EU sentiment.